All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Canoeing or Kayaking the Red Deer River

-This smaller Alberta river is a perfect place to learn on a new or rented canoe or kayak and is a fairly slow current.
-If you want to see the Canadian Badlands in a completely unique way this spring, all while keeping a safe social distance from others, then consider travelling by paddle.
-This guide to paddling the Red Deer river is a comprehensive pamphlet which you won’t want to forget for your excursion.
+This smaller Alberta river is a perfect place to learn on a new or rented canoe or kayak and has a fairly slow current.
+If you want to see the Canadian Badlands in an entirely unique way this spring, all while keeping a safe social distance from others, then consider travelling by paddle.
+This guide to paddling the Red Deer River is a comprehensive pamphlet which you won’t want to forget for your excursion.
 If you don’t own your own boat, check out these Calgary area rental stores.

 Driving Time: 2-2.5hrs